dylanR33/command-line-stm32f4/README.md

 Your project should contain a makefile of its own which needs to contain two things

-1. Definitions for the variables outlined in the sections "Necessary Variable Definitions" and "Optional Variable Definition".
+1. Definitions for the variables outlined in the sections "Necessary Variable Definitions" and "Optional Variable Definitions".

 2. Inclusion of the makefile `command_line_stm32.mk` found within this repository